gbfragoso/MaskedTextField/README.md

 The available tags to use in FXML are: mask, placeholder and plainText;

 # Known issues
-When user types placeholder char the caret position wont be remarked correctly
+When user paste large text with multiple wrong characters the mask will broke.